fflamerie/zotero_non_workshop_2018/CEE_biblio_management_non_workshop.md

 King, R., Hooper, B., & Wood, W. (2011).
 Using bibliographic software to appraise and code data in educational systematic review research. _Medical Teacher_, _33_(9), 719‑723. https://doi.org/10.3109/0142159X.2011.558138

-#### Examples from the literature : systematic review specific : deduplicating
+#### Example from the literature : systematic review specific : deduplicating

 Cannot be adapted for Zotero ; see above for deduplicating with Zotero.